statespace-tech/toolfront/docs/index.md

 └── tools/
 ```

+1. All applications must have a `README.md`

 ### Add Navigation

-  Update `README.md` with tools to explore the project
+  Update `README.md` with tools to explore the project.

   ```markdown title="README.md" hl_lines="4-5 11"
   ---